Joseph Barsalou (physician): Biography

 In 1640 Joseph Barsalou was asked to treat Antonio Barberini, nephew of Pope Urban VIII and the Legate of Avignon who suffered from a fever on a visit to Avignon in the south of France.
 As Antonio Barberini's health was restored, he insisted on keeping Barsalou as his personal physician and took him to Paris and Rome.

 During his time with Antonio Barberini, Barsalou was introduced to Charles Bouvard who had been physician of King Louis XIII of France and Superintendent of the Jardin du Roi in Paris the new medicinal garden of the king, now known as the Jardin des Plantes.
 Barsalou and Bouvard shared a common interest in medicine and herbal remedies.
 They exchanged ideas on recipes and treatments for a wide variety of conditions: tuberculosis, typhus, cholera and the plague.

 Yet Joseph Barsalou's position in Rome was dependent on the power of the Barberini family.
 In 1644 he was called to assist Urban VIII on his death bed.
 With the enthronement of the new Pope Innocent X, and the subsequent disgrace of Barberinis for corruption and nepotism Barsalou lost favour and had to leave the papal city.

 Between 1644 and 1649 Barsalou practiced in Florence, attending to the Grand Duke Ferdinando II de' Medici.
 At the time Florence was a hub of modern experimental knowledge.
 Ferdinando II was a patron of science and a student of Galileo himself, and founded the Academy of Experimentation in 1642 and attracts the brightest minds of the time.
 Scientists working there at the time include Evangelista Torricelli, Vincenzo Viviani and Giovanni Alfonso Borelli.

 In 1650 he returned to Montpellier in France, where he took care of his lifelong friend Philippe Jacques de Maussac, who died that same year.
 Barsalou then went to Agen permanently and practiced in the region.
 He died in 1660.

-His work
+Methods

-Barsalou's practice he combined the traditional knowledge and methods of his forefathers that has been enhanced through trial and error over generations and is influenced by Alchemical practice.
-He knew of the classical Greek medical texts, applying Galen's principles such as bloodletting.
-Later, he was stimulated to rethink his approach through his contact with the Florentine scientists and their modern experimental practice.
+Barsalou's practice was influenced by Alchemical practice in addition to contemporary practices such as bloodletting.
+His later work was influenced by discussions with the Florentine scientists and their modern experimental practice.